-CEU is ranked as 42th in the world in the subject of politics and international studies, which is represented at CEU by the Department of International Relations, the Department of Political Science, and the School of Public Policy by Quacquarelli Symonds' (QS) annual survey 2017 and one of the best in Europe receiving an 'excellence' ranking from the prestigious Center for Higher Education Development in their latest survey.
+CEU is ranked in the top 50 in the world in the subject of politics and international studies, which is represented at CEU by the Department of International Relations, the Department of Political Science, and the School of Public Policy by Quacquarelli Symonds' (QS) annual survey 2019 and one of the best in Europe receiving an 'excellence' ranking from the prestigious Center for Higher Education Development in their latest survey.

 CEU has students from more than 120 countries and faculty from more than 30.
 Representing a comprehensive range of academic approaches and expertise, the department’s faculty research address relevant topics in a globalizing world.
 All this with regional expertise in the European Union and the wider European neighborhood, Central and East Asia, and the Middle East.
 Attention is paid to the evolving role of the EU, Russia, China, and the US in international affairs, the rise of new powers and the role of non-state actors in world politics and the global economy.
 The department combines international relations theory, international political economy and security studies with multidisciplinary approaches to the study of transnational, national and sub-national politics.